 Knowing the Customer In Store and Out Will Be Essential

-One of the new retail technology trends, the omni-channel experience, will become a basic requirement rather than a “nice to have option” in coming years.
-This means the associate inside the store will need to know as much about the customer walking in the door as possible in order to understand their preferences and anticipate their needs.
+One of the new retail technology trends is the omnichannel experience.
+It will become a basic requirement rather than a “nice to have option” in the coming years.
+This means the associate inside the store will need to know as much about the customer walking in the door as possible.
+That way, they can understand their preferences and anticipate their needs.
 Obviously getting consumers signed up for loyalty/rewards programs so that their data is readily available will play a key role here.

 Think this is too much trouble?
 The competition doesn’t.
-According to Chain Store Age, “Three in four (75%) retailers can or intend to identify customers when they walk in the store, including 3% who already do so and 72% who are planning to do so within five years.”
-Right now, it’s mostly loyalty cards that are used for this purpose, but more advanced solutions using wi-fi and facial recognition software are on the horizon.
+According to Chain Store Age, “Three in four (75%) retailers can or intend to identify customers when they walk in the store.
+That includes 3% who already do so and 72% who are planning to do so within five years.”
+Right now, it’s mostly loyalty cards that are used for this purpose.
+But more advanced solutions using wi-fi and facial recognition software are on the horizon.
 For now, some retailers like Crate & Barrel are using tablets issued in-store to let shoppers browse during their visit.

 IoT Will Revolutionize the Supply Chain and the Facility

-Yes, RFID made a lot of noise a decade ago and kind of petered out simply because the cost per unit didn’t make sense for low-cost retail items.
+Yes, RFID made a lot of noise a decade ago.
+Then it kind of petered out simply because the cost per unit didn’t make sense for low-cost retail items.
 But the Internet of Things is not down for the count.
 According to IoT expert Andrew Hopkins in an interview with CIO Magazine, “Connected devices and products will enable retailers to optimize operations in the face of a more complex supply chain, increasingly important digital channels, and evolving customer demands.”

 Third Parties Are Making the Average Retailer More Shoppable